psychemedia/sin-eater-resources/resources/TIMES_the-times.md

 Sir,

-Amid the hurry of the concluding meetings of the British 'Assciation I did not see Mr. Thomas's letter in your issue of Wednesday last; and it is only to-day that I have had an opportunity of reading it.
+Amid the hurry of the concluding meetings of the British Association I did not see Mr. Thomas's letter in your issue of Wednesday last; and it is only to-day that I have had an opportunity of reading it.
 I am much obliged to him for calling my attention to the fact that the existence of the sin-eater in Wales has been questioned.
 I gather that he is a reader of Folklore.
 Had he challenged the statements in my article when it was published there, I should have been doubly grateful, since my only object is to elicit and preserve the truth; assuredly not to cast any imputation upon Welshmen I have never seen the discussion in the Academy, nor Mr. Eynon Davies's letter in the Christian World to which Mr. Thomas refers; nor have I, until now, heard of any doubt being thrown upon the matter.

-Unfortunately, I have no access here to the old numbers of the Academy Will Mr. Thomas kindly add to my obligation by lending me those containing the discussion on the sin-eater, if he have copies of them?
+Unfortunately, I have no access here to the old numbers of the Academy.
+Will Mr. Thomas kindly add to my obligation by lending me those containing the discussion on the sin-eater, if he have copies of them?
 Meantime, I reserve all observations upon the evidence until I have seen them.
 I am. &eC.,
 E. SIDNEY HARTLAND.,
 Highgarth, Gloucester, Sept.
 20.